“My savings account suck, What are the better options”

-- Thus, the best option would be BOC Smart Saver and Family Card where you get the most effective yearly interest in a short amount of time
+- Thus, the best option would be OCBC360 account where you get the most effective yearly bonus interest in a short amount of time

 Important things to note:

-- If you are spending with different cards for miles etc, numbers will definitely be affected.
+- If you are spending with different cards for miles etc, numbers will be affected.

-- Regarding Salary GIRO credit, do check with your HR manager in your company whether it is under the transaction code: SALARY
+- Regarding Salary GIRO credit, do check with your HR manager in your company whether it is under the transaction code: SAL

 - Fun fact: There is no free lunch in the world, the banks are competing for our business to get more data on your salary and spending numbers to potentially up-sell you and hope you buy other banking products in the future (eg. loans, mortgages etc.)